 Copenhagen is a dream.
 It is a cute, curated and enjoyable city.
-You can visit the city everytime in the year, but for sure the best time to visit Copenhagen is in Winter.
+You can visit the city every time in the year, but for sure the best time to visit Copenhagen is in Winter.
 This is not just a guide on the best things to do in Copenhagen in Winter, it will be a fairytale of a dream.
 When we stepped off the plane from London to Copenhagen, it was a cold day in November.
 The city looks just pretty and quiet that make us feel so warm inside.
-The winter go slowly, due the lowest temperature, is better to plan to do activity inside the hot buildings.
+The winter goes slowly, due to the lowest temperature, is better to plan to do the activity inside the hot buildings.
 48 hours in Copenhagen will be the best way to enjoy all the landmarks of the city.

 Top Things to do in Copenhagen in Winter

 It was just a few days after Alessia’s birthday and was the first travel present since we have been together.
 Absolutely we didn’t know what to expect.

 We had no view at all, just 48 hours in Copenhagen to explore the capital of Denmark.
 We prospected Winging.
 The period was the classical Christmas time, lights everywhere, shops decorated and magic air.
 The Christmas Markets were already filled with products typical of the period and the region.

 The vision of Copenhagen at the first impression was exactly the European Christmas dream.
 We were looking forward to finding a nice city, tiny but with a grey sky, thinks we don’t like at all.